techie-joe/library/github-pages/quick-start/readme.md

 ## Repository metadata

+Common repository information, such as the project name and description, is available to Jekyll sites using `jekyll-github-metadata`.
+Repository metadata is exposed to your Jekyll site’s configuration in the site.github namespace.

-You can add `site.github` to a post or page to add any repository metadata to your site.
+You can add `site.github` on a page to add any repository metadata.
 For more information, see "[Using site.github](https://jekyll.github.io/github-metadata/site.github/)" in the Jekyll Metadata documentation.

 ## Custom domains